 If you’re flying Virgin Australia in the next couple of months, there’s some good news!
 Virgin has reduced the minimum UpgradeMe Premium Bid amount by 20% until the end of February.
 This means that Business class upgrades are possible for as little as $100 on Economy Getaway fares, and even less if you have a flexible ticket.

 If your upgrade is approved, you’ll enjoy most of the benefits of Business class on your trip.
 This includes lounge access before your flight and at your destination.
 However, you’ll only receive the points and status credits that you would have earned on your original Economy fare.
 Additional Business baggage allowances are also not included.

 If you’ve paid extra for an Economy X seat and your upgrade request is approved, you will be entitled to a refund of your Economy X seat selection fee.

-To maximise your chances of a successful upgrade bid, use an online tool like Expert Flyer to check the Business class loading of your flight.
+To maximise your chances of a successful upgrade bid to Virgin Australia Business class, use an online tool like Expert Flyer to check the Business class loading of your flight.
 If Business looks relatively full, you may need to increase your bid.
 But if it’s not full, a minimum bid is likely to suffice.
 If you’re still unsure how much to bid, you can also read about other AFF members’ experiences.